-Peaches are one of my favorite things about summer – the flavors of sunshine soaked in sticky juice.
+Peaches are one of my favorite things about summer – sunshine soaked in sticky juice.
 We use Bulk Natural Foods, and the prices are unbeatable in our area.

-When I say we buy bushels of fruit in the summertime, this generally conjures images of grandma’s kitchen lined with pots of boiling water and mason jars for canning.
-However, while I think canning is an important frugal skill – and everyone who wants to save money and eat healthy should at least try it – you don’t have to can (or freeze!) gallons of fruit when you buy in bulk.
+When I say we buy bushels of fruit in the summertime, most people assume we can them.
+However, while I think canning is an important frugal skill – and everyone who wants to save money and eat healthy should at least try it – you don’t have to can gallons of fruit when you buy in bulk.

 And don’t roll your eyes when you read it.
 It’s obvious and simple, but sometimes the simple answers are the most powerful.